deng-gdb/eurostat-gdp/README.md

 - Docker

 The details see in the section [Setup local development environment](#setup-local-development-environment).

+## Prefect Cloud

+Much of Prefect's functionality is backed by an API that located on the  _**Prefect server**_.
+There are two versions of Prefect server: self-hosting and Prefect Cloud.
+- If self-hosting, you'll need to start the Prefect webserver and related services yourself.
+- If Prefect Cloud, you'll need only to sign up for a forever free Prefect Cloud account.

+The project uses Prefect Cloud version.
+[Prefect Cloud](https://docs.prefect.io/2.13.5/cloud/) is a workflow orchestration platform that provides all the capabilities of _**Prefect server**_ plus additional features.

+In order to perform orchestration Prefect server should have information about all components of the system.
+[Prefect blocks](https://docs.prefect.io/2.13.5/concepts/blocks/) is a Prefect feature that enable the storage of configuration and provide an interface for interacting with external systems.

+The project uses the following Prefect Block types:
+- [GCP Credentials](https://prefecthq.github.io/prefect-gcp/credentials/#prefect_gcp.credentials.GcpCredentials).
+Block used to manage authentication with GCP.
+- [GCS Bucket](https://prefecthq.github.io/prefect-gcp/cloud_storage/#prefect_gcp.cloud_storage.GcsBucket).
+Block used to store f configuration regarding the GCP Cloud Storage Buckets.
+- [BigQuery Warehouse](https://prefecthq.github.io/prefect-gcp/bigquery/#prefect_gcp.bigquery.BigQueryWarehouse).
+A block for querying a database with BigQuery.
+- [GCP Cloud Run Job](https://prefecthq.github.io/prefect-gcp/cloud_run/#prefect_gcp.cloud_run.CloudRunJob).
+Infrastructure block used to run GCP Cloud Run Jobs.
+- [GitHub](https://docs.prefect.io/2.13.5/concepts/filesystems/#github).
+The GitHub filesystem block enables interaction with GitHub repositories.
+This block is read-only and works with both public and private repositories.

+The Prefect blocks in the project are created through the Python scripts.
+These scripts are located in the `eurostat-gdp/setup/blocks` folder.

+Implementation details see in the section [Create Prefect Cloud Blocks](#create-prefect-cloud-blocks).

 ## Prefect execution environment: Docker, Google Artifact Registry, Google Cloud Run